 - Adsorption filter (glass): This is a moisture trap.
 Put quartz wool in the ends and fill with magnesium perchlorate (Anhydrone) (Figure 2, 6).
 Change every 2-3 runs or as needed.
 The red end caps contain Teflon liners that can be replaced.
 Quartz wool can be re-used when replacing mg perchlorate.
-Use quartz wool in the hood because the fibers are an irritant to lungs. - Once the instrument is ready, proceed with instrument set-up and perform a leak check to ensure a helium tight seal.
+Use quartz wool in the hood because the fibers are an irritant to lungs. - Once the instrument is ready, proceed with instrument set-up and perform a leak check (before heating up the system and after it is to temperature) to ensure a helium tight seal.